-Because LifeTrack is a distance-learning, writing-intensive program, we highly recommend that you complete the 6-semester-hour "Communication Skills" requirement prior to seminar attendance.
-To fulfill this requirement you must have a grade of "C" or better in correspondence or on-campus courses in written and/or oral communication skills from a regionally accredited institution.
-In addition, all students are required to complete the LifeTrack Writing Skills and Strategies contract within 6 months after completing the Learn On Adult Learning Seminar.
-This class must be passed with a grade of "C" or better.
+Because LifeTrack is a distance-learning, writing-intensive program, we highly recommend that you complete the 6-semester-hour “Communication Skills” requirement prior to seminar attendance.
+To fulfill this requirement you must have a grade of “C” or better in correspondence or on-campus courses in written and/or oral communication skills from a regionally accredited institution.
+In addition, all students are required to complete LifeTrack Writing Skills and Strategies contract within the first two semesters of enrollment.
+This class must be passed with a grade of “C” or better.

 Work that you’ve completed at any regionally accredited college or university may be transferred as part of the degree plan.
 A maximum of 60 semester hours or 90 quarter hours may be transferred from 2-year colleges.
 Only those courses taught at 2-year colleges that are designated by those institutions as baccalaureate-oriented or college-parallel, or that are generally recognized as such, may be considered for transfer.